nachiketmparanjape/Kaggle_Titanic_Data_Analysis/README.md

-# Survival on the Titanic
+# A deep dive to see the survival patterns for the people who were on Titanic

 This repo contains a Jupyter notebook with qualitative data analysis and visualization of the data available from the Titanic disaster.